 7. Encourage Taking Time Off in Advance

-While managers should always encourage employees to stay home when they’re sick, the holidays can be a hectic time for everyone’s work schedules.
+While teams should always encourage staying home and resting when sick, the holidays can be a hectic time for everyone’s work schedules.
 Encouraging workers to plan their holidays and take time off in advance will save everyone the stress of last-minute time-off requests.
-Employees will have their plans confirmed and work schedules balanced, while managers will have peace of mind knowing who is working and when.

 8. Promote Financial Wellness for Holiday Spending